 I'm not much of an awards chaser, however I have earned DXCC - Basic, WAS - Basic and WAS - RTTY as a result of my contesting efforts.

-My radios include an IC-7600, IC-7300, IC-746PRO and IC-7100 for HF, and various VHF and UHF mobiles and handhelds.
+My radios include an IC-7600, IC-7300, IC-746PRO, IC-7100 and (my newest toy) an Elecraft KX2 for HF, and various VHF and UHF mobiles and handhelds.
 My antennas are mostly dipoles and modest VHF antennas plus a 6 band KIO Technology Hexbeam on a 30 foot tower And a StepIR BigIR vertical.
 I always run 100 watts or less.

 I am a retired systems engineer and spent 2-1/2 years driving an 18-wheeler before fully retiring.
 In addition to Amateur Radio I enjoy riding my motorcycles and try to get out and play an occasional round of golf.